I’ll never forget my first pair of skis… Hand-me-down Heads from a by-gone era. Jet black. Heavy as can be, but oh so lovable!

 So stop thinking about how to improve “customer satisfaction” and start thinking about how to make them LOVE you.
 Want you.
 Chose you.

-It takes a lot of extra effort, attention to detail, transparency and goodwill.
+It takes a lot of extra effort, attention to detail, transparency and goodwill build brands of love.
 But it pays off… in better sales, in higher business valuation, and in articles like this one.

 Write a comment… Tell me about your favorite brands of love.